Ficool

 The man who entered the archive on Crell Street at nine in the morning was not Alaric Thornwell.

-He was forty-three years old, with the slightly rounded shoulders of someone who spent most of his professional life at a desk and had made peace with that fact.
-He carried a leather document case worn at the corners, not shabby, but used, the kind of object that suggested competence without suggesting ambition.
-His coat was the particular shade of grey that communicated mid-tier administrative employment across every institution in Vhal-Dorim without communicating anything more specific.
-He walked with the specific unhurried pace of someone who had somewhere to be and sufficient time to get there.
+He was forty-three, with the slightly rounded shoulders of someone who'd spent most of his working life at a desk and made peace with it.
+He carried a leather document case worn at the corners—not shabby, but used, the kind of thing that suggested competence without suggesting ambition.
+His coat was the particular shade of grey that signaled mid-level administrative employment in every institution in Vhal-Dorim without signaling anything more specific.
+He walked with the unhurried pace of someone who had somewhere to be and enough time to get there.

-His name, according to the contract he had pulled through the Guild's board three days ago, was Edren Sael.
+His name, according to the contract he'd pulled from the Guild board three days ago, was Edren Sael.
 Assessment specialist.
 Here to catalogue the collection's secondary manuscript holdings, as agreed.

-He had spent three days building the face in the mirror of the western district safe house.
-Not the features, Metamorph handled those, but the person wearing them.
+He'd spent three days building the face in the mirror of the western district safe house.
+Not the features—Metamorph handled those—but the person wearing them.
 The way the shoulders sat.
 The quality of attention in the eyes: present but not sharp, engaged but not curious.
-The specific performance of someone who had done this job for long enough that it had stopped being interesting.
+The particular performance of someone who'd done this job long enough that it had stopped being interesting.

 The door closed.